Biden tests positive for COVID. Here are details about his diagnosis and treatment.

 It is unknown what variant Biden has, but there have been recent projections of the latest variants across the U.S.

-After the Fourth of July, the latest data available, the CDC estimated that the KP.3 variant had grown to more than a third of infections nationwide.

-Behind it were the KP.2 and LB.1 variants, two close relatives that are all descendants of the JN.1 strain that dominated infections this past winter.
-Put together, these three variants — KP.3, KP.2 and LB.1 — made up more than 3 in 4 infections nationwide.
+On Friday, the CDC projected that the KP.3 and KP.3.1.1 strains are now more than half of infections nationwide.
+Behind them are the KP.2 and LB.1 variants — two close relatives that are descendants of the JN.1 strain that dominated infections this past winter — which make up just over 30% of infections.

 Could COVID cause any complications?

-Note: Editor's note: A previous version of the story incorrectly stated that first lady Jill Biden had been tested for COVID-19 and was asymptomatic.